anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 # Introduction

-Since few years, PostgreSQL received several enhancements to process high volumes databases.
+On the last few years, PostgreSQL received several enhancements to process high-volume databases.

 This first post will try to list them.
-We will see that they can be of different types:
+We will see that they can be splitted in different kinds:

   * Parallelism
   * Improvement of query processing